zum Seiteninhalt

-Physikalisch-Technische Bundesanstalt
+Logo of the Physikalisch-Technische Bundesanstalt

 Quantum Hall Effect

 In 1980 the German physicist Klaus von Klitzing discovered a new quantum effect when he studied the Hall voltage of MOS field effect transistors at low temperatures in high magnetic fields.
-To reach these low temperatures liquified Helium gas is needed.
+To reach these low temperatures liquified Helium is needed.
 In order to utilize high magnetic flux densities of about 10 to 20 Tesla von Klitzing had to travel the European High Magnetic Field Laboratrory in Grenoble, France, at that time.
-Meanwhile such high fields can be generated with supersonducting solenoids and are routinely available in many laboratories worldwide.
+Meanwhile such high fields can be generated with superconducting solenoids and are routinely available in many laboratories worldwide.

 The picture shows one of von Klitzing's original samples which he used in his discovery.
 This sample is now part of an exhibition at the Deutsches Museum in Bonn.

-One of the prerequisites for the effect is the existence of a two dimensional electron gas (2DEG) within the sample.
+One of the prerequisites for the effect is the existence of a two dimensional electron gas (2DEG) inside the sample.
 On the basis of gallium arsenide one can nowadays produce, e.g. in PTB's clean room facility, crystalline heterostructures.
 They exhibit a much cleaner and easier to observe effect than the originally used transistors, especially when the Hall voltage is measured in dependence on magnetic field.

 A picture of a sample for quantum Hall effect measurements made at PTB.
 The following link displays the result of a measurement made with a sample of this type (GIF, 140 kByte).